jake-b/CanBusSimulator/README.md

 # BOM

 - ESP32 - a Node32s or equivalent.
+Make sure to get a 30-pin version that
+matches the PCB silkscreen.
 - MCP2515 - CAN Bus Transceiver Breakout Boards.
 These are intended to mount to the top of the main PCB with the headers installed to the underside of the breakout board.